 Nina Dodig is an associate consultant working on projects in the health sector.
 She previously worked as a research associate on the project “Financialisation, Economy, Society, and Sustainable Development” and as a lecturer in Macroeconomics and in European Economic Policy at the Berlin School of Economics and Law (BSEL) from 2012 to 2016.

 Alexander Gallas is an Assistant Professor in the Department of Political Science, University of Kassel, and one of the editors of the Global Labour Journal.
 He has a PhD and an MA in Sociology, both from the University of Lancaster, and a Magister Artium in Philosophy from FU Berlin.
+In his monograph The Thatcherite Offensive: A Neo-Poulantzasian Analysis (Leiden, 2015), he analyses the reorganisation of class relations under the Conservative governments in Britain in the 1980s and 90s.

 Dr. Christoph Hermann visiting faculty member and visiting researcher, University of California, Berkeley.
 Before visiting professor at HWR (2012-2013), lecturer at the University of Vienna and senior researcher at the Working Life Research Centre in Vienna.